Menopause

 Perimenopause

 Sometimes called “pre-menopause,” perimenopause is the time your body transitions into menopause.
 Perimenopause starts about four to eight years before menopause.
-For most women, this phase begins around the age of 40, but some women might experience perimenopause in their 30s.
+For some women, this phase can begin as early as 40.

 Menopause